godaddy/gasket/docs/guides/gotchas.md

 * Lifecycle hooks (`/lifecycles/*.js`)
 * Plugins (`/plugins/*.js`)

-Besides ES6 modules, any other babel-supported features that are not directly supported by your node version should also be avoided.
+Besides ES6 modules, any other Babel-supported features that are not directly supported by your node version should also be avoided.

 ### Use @babel/register